top of page

 co-organized by Yena Park

+The body emerges as contested terrain throughout the exhibition, with Korkimon's practice foregrounding corporeal transformation through formal distortion.
+Her large-scale graphite drawings deploy monstrous figuration to examine the impossibility of complete interpersonal access.
+The precision with which she renders anatomically ambiguous forms produces tension between representation and dissolution.
 Through works like Grab A Granny, she enacts the paradoxical gesture of attempting to reassemble what was never whole.
 Yuan's approach involves layering acrylic and colored pencil to create palimpsestic surfaces where bodies emerge and recede.
 In Appendix, she presents double entangled figures reminiscent of Francis Bacon—bodies caught in metamorphosis, where flesh slides across skeleton in chromatic waves.
-Her work questions whether we are truly who we appear to be, positioning the body as site of perpetual becoming rather than fixed entity.
+Her work questions whether we are truly who we appear to be, positioning the body as a site of perpetual becoming rather than a fixed entity.
 Ma's The Tree in the Garden and the Tree in the Wild employs botanical-anatomical hybridization.
 Having long seen women as trees—independent yet validated by external perception—Ma juxtaposes those "pruned into uniform beauty" against those "growing wild in the mist."
 Her Witch Hunt presents an alternative feminist reading where feminine divinity faces immolation rather than sanctification—a critique of aesthetic standardization through formal means.

 >Download Press